Vighnesh-JR/Vighnesh-JR/README.md

 # My ReadME
 Hello Everyone,

-I am `Vighnesh JR`, A final year undergraduate student in Aerospace engineering at IIT Bombay (as of august 2024). </br>
+I am `Vighnesh JR`, A final year dual degree student in Aerospace engineering at IIT Bombay (as of 2025). </br>
 You can reach me via my email `jrvigh@gmail.com` in case you happen to like any of my repositories and want to work on it or suggest changes.

 Talking about myself, I hail from a small Village named Arpookara in the district of Kottayam in Kerala, India ✨